 Where do you get the parts from?

 The body of your DIY Mod is often a repurposed object but you can also buy little metal or plastic boxes designed for electronic hobbyists.
-The control chip and atomiser/cartomizer fitting can be obtained by cannibalising a 'factory mod' or obtained online and Maplins will happily sell you the switches, wire and tools needed.
+The control chip and ecig tank / clearomiser fitting can be obtained by cannibalising a ‘factory mod’ or obtained online and Maplins will happily sell you the switches, wire and tools needed.

 Don’t even attempt anything like this as a first electrical project, as for myself I simply don’t have the skill, patients or imagination to attempt anything along these lines and am content to use the mass produced products with their inherent practicality and uniformity however I do very much respect those that do make their own mods and love the results of their endeavours.